Companies that use Salesforce (Sales, Service, Marketing Cloud)

 Salesforce Experience Cloud + nCino: Online Loan Applications

-Bank of Guam's online loan application portal runs on Salesforce Experience Cloud, powered by nCino. nCino is a cloud banking platform built natively on top of Salesforce, used by over 2,700 financial institutions worldwide.
-At Bank of Guam, it handles online consumer lending, letting customers select a product, enter their details, and move through the entire loan origination workflow digitally.
-According to a 2024 American Banker profile, the bank introduced online consumer lending with nCino as part of a broader digital transformation push.
-The portal also integrates with their Fiserv core banking system via MuleSoft APIs for account onboarding.
+Bank of Guam's online loan application portal runs on Salesforce Experience Cloud, powered by nCino. nCino is a cloud banking platform built natively on Salesforce, handling online consumer lending from product selection through full loan origination.
+The portal integrates with their Fiserv core banking system via MuleSoft for account data.

 Marketing Cloud Personalization (formerly Evergage)

 Bank of Guam runs Salesforce Marketing Cloud Personalization on their website.
-Their Evergage beacon at bofguamus.us-6.evergage.com fires on page views, tracking visitor behavior across their digital banking tools pages.
-The dataset is named "bog_prod", confirming this is a live production deployment, not a test environment.
-This powers personalized web experiences for customers based on what digital tools and products they have been browsing.
+Their Evergage beacon fires at bofguamus.us-6.evergage.com under dataset "bog_prod", confirming a live production deployment powering personalized experiences based on visitor browsing behavior.

 Bank of Guam Salesforce instance